conduktor/testing-docs-archive/docs/features/building-tests/tasks/set-variable-task.md

 ![](<../../../assets/image (117).png>)

-Click into the Value field, and use the helper to select from a list of available variables.&#x20;
+Click into the Value field, and use the helper to select from a list of available variables.

 ![](<../../../assets/image (116).png>)